Probing cosmic isotropy with Gamma-ray bursts: A dipole and quadrupole analysis of BATSE and Fermi GBM data

 The analysis of the BATSE dataset, containing 2702 GRBs, reveals no statistically significant dipole anisotropy, with the observed dipole amplitude lying well within the $1\sigma$ region of the isotropic distribution.
 The Fermi GBM dataset, consisting of 4032 GRBs, also shows no evidence of a preferred dipolar direction, supporting the hypothesis of large-scale isotropy in GRB distributions.
 However, when extending the analysis to the quadrupole term, both datasets exhibit signs of excess power.
 For BATSE, the quadrupole amplitude initially appears significant at the $3.7\sigma$ level, while for Fermi GBM, a milder but still notable $3\sigma$ excess is observed.

 To investigate the impact of instrumental effects, we further applied exposure corrections to the BATSE data using its publicly available 5B exposure map.
 After accounting for non-uniform sky exposure, both the dipole and quadrupole signals are found to be statistically consistent with isotropy, suggesting that the earlier quadrupole excess was primarily instrumental in origin.
 Unfortunately, due to the absence of a publicly available full-sky exposure model for Fermi GBM, a similar correction could not be applied to that dataset.
-Nevertheless, the analogy with BATSE strongly suggests that the apparent Fermi quadrupole anisotropy is also likely to be an artifact of non-uniform sky exposure rather than a cosmological signal.
+The analogy with BATSE suggests that the apparent Fermi quadrupole anisotropy is also likely to be an artifact of non-uniform sky exposure rather than a cosmological signal.
 However, the apparent quadrupole excess in the Fermi GBM dataset should be interpreted cautiously in the absence of an exposure-corrected analysis.
 Future GRB datasets with improved exposure characterization and redshift completeness will be essential for determining whether this feature persists as a genuine cosmological signal or is fully explained by observational effects.